trantiffany21/Project-1/README.md

 - 3 classes were used to create the ship, enemy ships, and lasers within the gameplay
 - Audio files were also used for audio cues

+### Inspiration
+I made this web game to learn and explore the Canvas API and animation capabilities.
+I was inspired by retro arcade spaceship games and wanted to put my own spin with classic movie references.

 ###### Credit
 > Sound effects and music obtained from [zapsplat.com](https://www.zapsplat.com).